 I could be here hours writing about all the problems I have seen with templated documents and explaining why certain templated clauses are so open to interpretation that they offer very little protection.
 However, I want to highlight in this blog, the key areas that you might not think about when using a templated document.

 For a small exercise I used an online generator and inputted the details for the services we offer at BEB Consultancy (UK) Ltd.

-My first question I was prompted with was whether we sold to consumers or businesses.
-Then questions relating to address, company number and payment terms on invoice are all pretty standard.
+My first question I was prompted with was whether we sold to consumers or businesses, then such questions relating to address, company number and payment terms.
 I then got asked ‘On what rate will any additional services fees be paid?’
-I have 2 options, hourly or daily.
+I had 2 options, hourly or daily.
 Not all services work like this.
-Questions around the deposit and when that is due.
-Again very restrictive.
 We offer fixed price packages, consultancy packages, contract reviews and retained services.
-These terms do not cover all the services we offer, the ones we wrote do.
+These terms do not cover all the services we offer, the ones we wrote bespoke to your business do.

-I managed to answer the questions without hurdles and I am presented with a set of terms to use for the business.
+I managed to answer the questions without hurdles, and I am presented with a set of terms to use for the business.
 If I didn’t know what I knew I would assume it was enough.
-Typically someone would use it for their business despite maybe not even really understanding it and may go many months without problems.
-Purely because no issues have arose.
+Typically, someone would use it for their business despite maybe not even really understanding it and may go many months without problems.
+Purely because no issues have arisen.

-Often I come across terms whereby the terms are not mirroring exactly what their business is doing, this defeats the object of having them in the first place.
-A clear document would support the management of how the contract is formed, quotes, deposits, etc etc and and aid your business processes positively.
+Often, I come across terms whereby the terms are not mirroring exactly what their business is doing, this defeats the object of having them in the first place.
+A clear document would support the management of how the contract is formed, quotes, deposits, etc and aid your business processes positively.

 Using templated documents means business owners also run the risk of using the wrong kind of agreement.
 For example I often have clients telling me they need a partnership agreement when in fact they need a joint venture agreement which on paper is very very different.